L-Forster/treyspace-sdk/sdk/README.md

 # Excalidraw ↔ Helix RAG SDK

-Open-source toolkit for mirroring Excalidraw canvases into [HelixDB](https://docs.helix-db.com/) and running retrieval‑augmented generation on top of that graph.
+Open-source toolkit for mirroring Excalidraw canvases into a graph database and running retrieval‑augmented generation on top of that graph.
 Clone it, import the SDK (`createHelixRagSDK`) from your own code, and you can drive canvas ingestion + clustering without ever booting a server.
 An optional Express façade still ships for people who want an HTTP surface, but it now starts only when you run `node server.js`.

+**HelixDB is optional** – By default, the SDK uses an in-memory graph store.
+To use [HelixDB](https://docs.helix-db.com/) instead, start the server with `--enable_helix`.

 > **Status** – the commercial build at Treyspace contains auth, billing, rate limiting, real-time scenes, etc.
 > This OSS snapshot keeps only the primitives you need to ingest canvases, analyse clusters and power RAG.